What are official statistics

 The Statistics and Registration Service Act 2007 requires the UK Statistics Authority to prepare and publish a Code of Practice and to assess compliance against it.

-The Code of Practice for Official Statistics promotes the production and dissemination of official statistics that inform decision making and supports the continuous improvement of those statistics.
+The Code of Practice for Statistics promotes the production and dissemination of official statistics that inform decision making and supports the continuous improvement of those statistics.
 The Code applies to all UK bodies that produce official statistics and can be found on the UK Statistics Authority website.

 The framework for the Code of Practice for Statistics is based on three pillars: